-- Patient Overview - Patient states she has had contractions since 4 AM.
-She experiences a contraction while speaking, and then her water breaks.
-Students should prioritize care. - Expected Student Behaviors - Provide appropriate hand hygiene throughout scenario - Introduce themselves to the patient - Verify patient identity with name and date of birth - Utilize Standard Precautions as appropriate - o Notify provider immediately of patient status using SBAR format - Verbalize how patient should be transported to hospital - Verbalize how to contact emergency contact and/or labor support person using appropriate confidentiality measures - Verbalize how to clean room after patient visit - Technician Prompts - The facilitator can direct how the person roleplaying the patient should react after her water breaks: calm or becoming anxious.
-The "patient" may ask students the following questions as appropriate: - "Is my baby coming now?" - "How much longer until the baby gets here?" - "Can you call my husband?" - "I don't think I can drive myself to the hospital... these contractions really hurt!" - Suggested Facilitator Questions - Direct the emotional status of the person role-playing the patient: calm or becoming anxious.
-Ask students appropriate questions about how to use therapeutic communication to calm the patient.
+- Patient Overview - Patient is experiencing severe vaginal bleeding at 36 weeks and 6 days gestation. - Expected Student Behaviors - Provide appropriate hand hygiene throughout scenario - Introduce themselves to the patient - Verify patient identity with name and date of birth - Utilize Standard Precautions as appropriate - Notify provider immediately of patient status using SBAR format - Obtain vital signs (Facilitator can direct the vital sign values based on the severity of the scenario desired.) - Contact Emergency Services and provide appropriate patient information - Verbalize how to contact emergency contact and/or labor support person using appropriate confidentiality measures - Verbalize how to clean room after patient visit - Technician Prompts - The patient is becoming increasingly anxious and dizzy as the bleeding worsens - "Is my baby dying?" - "Am I dying?" - "Please call my husband." - "What is happening?
+Where is all this blood coming from?" - Suggested Facilitator Questions - Explain the potential pregnancy complications that could be occurring? - How will you use therapeutic communication to calm the patient? - Interpret the vital sign values: what are your concerns?